Robust adaptive Lasso in high-dimensional logistic regression

 \section{Computational algorithm for the proposed estimator}

 We present a computational algorithm using an iteratively re-weighted least squares (IRLS) approach appropriately adjusted for our DPD loss.
-Roughly IRLS, a popular approach for obtaining the (non-penalized) MLE under the logistic model, uses a Newton-Raphson optimization technique where the step direction is computed by solving a weighted ordinary least squares problem by using some efficient existing algorithm.
+This optimization technique has been widely used, for example in \cite{pa} and \cite{Friedman}, for obtaining the penalized MLE under generalized and logistic model, respectively.
+Roughly IRLS uses a Newton-Raphson optimization technique where the step direction is computed by solving a weighted ordinary least squares problem by using some efficient existing algorithm.
 This technique has been easily extended for minimizing the penalized negative log likelihood, simply solving a penalized least squares problem at each step (\cite{Lee2}).

 We first fit IRLS for the minimization of the non-penalized DPD loss function.
 More specifically, at a current solution $\boldsymbol{\beta}^{(m)}$ at $m$-th iteration, the step direction is computed as